Loading...

 Any level

-• The schedule of damages and claims for loss of earnings
+• Prepare and critically analyse schedules of damages relating to loss of earnings

-• Proving loss of earnings at trial – some practical examples
+• Effectively prove loss of earnings at trial using practical strategies and examples

 Presented by Gordon Exall